simPod/GrafanaJsonDatasource/README.md

 ## API

-To work with this datasource the backend needs to implement 4 urls:
+To work with this datasource the backend needs to implement 4 endpoints:

-- `/` should return 200 ok.
+- `GET /` with 200 status code response.
 Used for "Test connection" on the datasource config page.
-- `/search` should return available metrics when invoked.
+- `POST /search` returning available metrics when invoked.
-- `/query` should return metrics based on input.
+- `POST /query` returning metrics based on input.
-- `/annotations` should return annotations.
+- `POST /annotations` returning annotations.

 Those two urls are optional:

-- `/tag-keys` should return tag keys for ad hoc filters.
+- `POST /tag-keys` returning tag keys for ad hoc filters.
-- `/tag-values` should return tag values for ad hoc filters.
+- `POST /tag-values` returning tag values for ad hoc filters.

 ### /search

+`POST /search`

 Example request: